src-d/engine-deprecated/docs/commands.md

 ## srcd kill

-Removes all containers, docker images and docker volumes used by the source{d} engine.
+Removes all containers and docker volumes used by the source{d} engine.

 *arguments*: N/A

-*flags*: N/A
+*flags*:
+  * `--with-images`: remove docker images too

 *status*: ✅ implemented